 Recent efforts by those who support Black Lives Matter, including Protestant ministers who support Black Lives Matter is a contemporary example of Protestant support for economic and racial justice.
 One factor here is that religious identity is more negotiable than the racial identity at the root of white supremacy.

-Since 2013 responses to Black Lives Matter has revealed fault lines across Protestant and other religious persons whose religious affiliations often track racial identity.
+Since 2013, responses to Black Lives Matter has revealed fault lines across Protestant and other religious persons whose religious affiliations often track racial identity.
 Alternatively put, recent political events in the US show that Du Bois’ comment in his preface to The Souls of Black Folk, “…the problem of the Twentieth Century is the problem of the color line” is no less apt as a characterization of the early 21st C. Protestant Christian supremacy is relevant to the struggle for racial equality partly because religious divisions are often proxies for political struggles.
 At the same time, it is crucial to avoid the reductive position that theology determines the political affiliations of religious communities.
 When divisions by faith correlate with divisions by political affiliation it may be that the causation runs from political to religious affiliation.
 Protestant Christian supremacy is not a term meant to suggest that abstract theological doctrine or scripture are the primary bases for objectionable status inequality.
 Rather, it’s more politics than theology.

 III Protestant Christian Supremacy and Equality of Opportunity for Self-Determination